MDL definitions

 PPARTSL

-The value of the definition is one floating point number that specifies the length of a straight pipe part measured along its center line.
 The second node of the part is the end point.
 The directions at the nodes give the end cut directions.
-If this sub-definition is present, then it is expected that one direction sub-definition specifies the direction of the center line from node 1 to node 2.
-When the part is created, the second node will be placed at this distance from the 1st node, along the center line direction.
+If this sub-definition is present, then it is expected that one direction sub-definition specifies the direction of the centerline from node 1 to node 2.
+When the part is created, the second node will be placed at this distance from the first node, along the centerline direction.

 PPARTFLXA